 Passing a multiple choice exam like the MBLEx depends on two things: preparation and a test-taking strategy.
 Nothing can replace solid preparation for an exam.
-But having a solid test-taking strategy for the MBLEx can help you do better on the massage licensing exam.
+But having a solid test-taking strategy for the MBLEx can help you do better on the massage licensing exam in 2021.

 The strategies and tips in this article are specifically for multiple choice exams.
 These hacks are not meant to be a substitute for thorough test prep that includes reviewing your notes from massage school, and taking plenty of MBLEx practice tests.

 However, knowing a few tricks to help you make an educated guess on hard questions on the massage exam is much better than making a wild, shot-in-the-dark guess.